liaocheng/away3d-particles-system/README.txt

+Update:This library has been integrated into Away3D.
+So this project is deprecated since Away3D 4.1.
+If you has any problem about the particle system, report to Away3D repo instead.

 This is a particles system based on Stage3D for Away3D engine.
 It's high performance, powerful and flexible.
 It's compatible with the latest Away3D engine: